-Over the years, we value the support of our shareholders and we would like to take this opportunity to extend our appreciation to you.
-In addition, we are pleased to maintain the commitment of rewarding shareholders and the Board has proposed a first and final one-tier tax exempt dividend of 0.38 Hong Kong cents per ordinary share for FY2016.

-Last but not least, we would like to thank our directors, management, staff, business partners and associates for their guidance and counsel, as well as relentless commitment and support towards growing Net Pacific for the future.
+On behalf of the board, we would like to extend our appreciation to our valued shareholders for the years of support.
+Additionally, we are pleased to uphold our commitment of rewarding shareholders.
+The Board has proposed a first and final one-tier tax exempt dividend of 0.38 Hong Kong cents per ordinary share for FY2017.
+It is also our pleasure to extend our gratitude to our directors, management, staff, business partners and associates for their relentless commitment and support in pursuing greater growth for Net Pacific in the future.